-A signature feature of all iHR Australia’s workplace training solutions is the use of our unique training methodology – Workplace Reality Theatre.
-Workplace Reality Theatre consists of professional actors re-enacting real workplace situations.
-The scenarios featured in re-enactments have been specifically chosen for each program and highlight various common workplace behaviours.
-This allows those taking part in the training to observe the problems which are being discussed and to connect the scenarios and behaviour to their own work environment.
+A signature feature of all iHR Australia’s workplace training solutions is the use of our unique training method – Workplace Reality Theatre.
+This effective method incorporates professional actors into our training programs, to re-enact workplace situations based on real situations.
+The scenarios featured in the re-enactments have been specifically chosen for each program, to highlight common workplace behaviours.
+This allows those taking part in the training to observe the problems being discussed and to connect the scenarios and behaviour to their own work environment.

 Click on the videos below to watch examples of Workplace Reality Theatre: